Sopka Pack Laikas

 With time he realizes it's better to come right away then be laying down for a while.

-With the down command I do not use a correction collar in the teaching process and the use of the command later on.
+With the down command I do not use a correction collar in the training process and the use of the command later on.
 Each of these commands can have a characteristic hand signal so after a while you can use them in certain situations without the verbal option.

 With all this being said, you'll have to balance the training and execution of obedience with the passion to hunt,